 Know and Understand Why a Firefly Lights Up

-Edited by Debbie, Charmed, Anonymous, Rebecca M. and 3 others
+Edited by Debbie, Charmed, Rebecca M., Jonathan V. Lomabao and 2 others

 Who would ever think that a tiny insect would be flashing a little light on and off in their belly?
 How fascinated we all were when we were little, to see this little bug light up in front of our eyes!
 We would always go out with our glass jars and catch them as soon as it got dark.
 What exactly is this little bug called?
 Of course, the firefly!
 They are not flies, but are beetles.
 What makes this little living lamp turn on their glowing light?
 The real reason why fireflies show their glowing light is to attract the opposite sex in the dark, and to mate with them.
 The male firefly is found in North America.

 The fireflies light is fueled by a compound called luciferin.
 When these chemicals mix in with oxygen, this makes light.
 The color of the light is usually yellow, some green, some blue or orange.
 There are over two thousand species of fireflies, and they all have their own flashing pattern.
 When the female firefly sees the glowing gleam she is watching for, she sends out a lighting blink.
 She does not usually respond to a firefly of a different species, just her own.
 When the female firefly sees the lighting flash she is looking for, she keeps her light turned on until the male finds her, and then they start mating.